PDL Language Tutorial

 PDL offers the ability to create JSON data as illustrated by the following example (described in detail in the Overview section).
 The data

 block can gather previously defined variables into a JSON structure.
 This feature is useful for data generation.
-Programs such as this one can be bootstrapped with a bash or Python script to generate data en masse (file).
+Programs such as this one can be generalized to read jsonl files to generate data en masse by piping into another jsonl file (file).

 description: Code explanation example